One of the Band 5 receivers for ALMA

 The receivers were originally designed, developed, and prototyped by Onsala Space Observatory’s Advanced Receiver Development group, based at Chalmers University of Technology in Gothenburg, Sweden, in collaboration with the Rutherford Appleton Laboratory, UK, and ESO, under the European Commission (EC) supported Framework Programme FP6 (ALMA Enhancement).

-Band 5 of ALMA achieved first fringes in July 2015.Credit:
+Band 5 of ALMA achieved first fringes in July 2015 and the first science observations were made in late 2016.Credit:

 Onsala Space Observatory/B. Billade